datacommonsorg/docsite/custom_dc/build_image.md

 > **Note:** If you are working on a large-scale customization, we recommend that you use a version control system to manage your code.
 We provide procedures for Github, and assume the following:
 - You have a Github account and project.
-- You have created a fork off the base Data Commons `website` repo [https://github.com/datacommonsorg/website](https://github.com/datacommonsorg/website){: target="_blank"}.
+- You have created a fork off the base Data Commons `website` repo [https://github.com/datacommonsorg/website](https://github.com/datacommonsorg/website){: target="_blank"}, which you will use to develop with.

 ### Sync a local workspace to the stable release